mariopan/flynose/README.md

 # flynose

-The goal of this project is to develop a model of the early olfactory system of *Drosophila*.
+In this project we develop a model of the early olfactory system of *Drosophila*.

 The model consists of a subset of the early olfactory system of insects from ORNs to the AL using only two groups of ORNs (ORN_a and ORN_b) and their respective PNs and LNs.
 Each ORN type, *a* and *b*, is though to be tuned to a specific set of odorants (e.g. individual pheromone component) and converges onto its corresponding PNs.

 <img src="images/Topology_NSI.png" title="Model topology of the early olfactory areas of a *Drosophila*" style="zoom:60%;" />

-Each pair of ORNs is cohoused in a same sensillum and therefore they interact via Non-synaptic mechanism (see figure below).
+Each pair of ORNs is co-housed in a same sensillum and therefore they interact via Non-synaptic mechanism (see figure below).
 PNs impinge into their respective LNs, but receive inhibitory input from LNs of the other type.

 <img src="images/NSI_figure.png" title="Model of the Non-synaptic interaction between ORNs" style="zoom:60%;" />